-The Recreation Administration Programs offer a Bachelor (BARA) and a Master of Arts in Recreation Administration (MARA) degree.
+The Sport and Recreation Administration Programs offer a Bachelor (BASRA) and a Master of Arts in Recreation Administration (MARA) degree.
 The undergraduate degree program since 2000 has been accredited by the Council for Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT/NRPA).
 The BASRA degree program strives to prepare students to become Certified Park and Recreation Professionals and marketable first-line supervisors in a variety of sport, park, recreation, tourism and related fields.

-The Sport and Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service learning-based interdisciplinary approaches which prepare students to become professionals in a variety of recreation, leisure, tourism, and sport settings.

-Students that graduate from the University of Mississippi with a degree in Recreation Administration have chosen careers within municipal, outdoor, therapeutic, military, church, youth, older adult, commercial and tourism, and governmental agencies in Mississippi and throughout the country.
+The Sport and Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service-learning interdisciplinary approaches to provide a quality academic setting to learn and prepare for an exciting profession.
+Students that graduate from the University of Mississippi with a degree in Sport and Recreation Administration have chosen careers within professional and amateur sport, municipal, outdoor, therapeutic, military, church, youth, older adult, commercial and tourism, and governmental agencies and organizations in Mississippi and throughout the country.

-We will offer Mississippi’s foremost service-learning based recreation education focused on matriculating qualified students prepared for careers that improve the health and quality of life for all people and contemporary knowledge of the business and administration of sport and recreation.
+We will offer Mississippi’s foremost service-learning based sport and recreation education focused on matriculating qualified students prepared for certifications leading to careers that improve the health and quality of life for all people and contemporary knowledge of the business and administration of sport and recreation.

-The degree programs in Recreation Administration provide an experiential education that prepares present and future recreation professionals for careers that improve the health and quality of life for all people.
+The degree programs in Sport and Recreation Administration provide a contemporary experiential education that prepares present and future recreation professionals for careers that improve the health and quality of life for all people.

 This mission is achieved by: